NNPDF/mcpdf/docs/install.md

 2. Run `poe install-nb` to install the kernel relative to the Poetry environment
 3. Launch notebook server (e.g. `poetry run jupyter lab`)
 4. Select the installed kernel: "Kernel">"Change Kernel ...">"mcpdf-..."

+Note by Giacomo: `poe install-nb` complained that `ipykernel` was missing, I installed it with `pip`.
+I also had to install `notebook` to use jupyter.